Applicability

 obclient -h$host -P$port -u$user_name -p$password -D$database_name

 $host: the IP address for connecting to OceanBase Database.
-For connections through OceanBase Database Proxy (ODP), use the IP address of an ODP node.
-For direct connections, use the IP address of an OBServer node.$port: the port for connecting to OceanBase Database.
-For connections through ODP, the default value is2883, which can be customized during ODP deployment.
-For direct connections, the default value is2881, which can be customized during OceanBase Database deployment.$database_name: the name of the database to be accessed.Notice
+If you connect to OceanBase Database through OceanBase Database Proxy (ODP), use the IP address of the ODP.
+If you connect to OceanBase Database directly, use the IP address of an OBServer node.$port: the port for connecting to OceanBase Database.
+If you connect to OceanBase Database through ODP, the default port is2883, which can be customized during ODP deployment.
+If you connect to OceanBase Database directly, the default port is2881, which can be customized during OceanBase Database deployment.$database_name: the name of the database to be accessed.Notice

 CREATE,INSERT,UPDATE, andSELECTprivileges on the database.
-For more information about user privileges, see Privilege types in MySQL-compatible mode.$user_name: the account for connecting to the tenant.
-For connections through ODP, the format isusername@tenant name#cluster nameorcluster name:tenant name:username.
-For direct connections, the format isusername@tenant name.$password: the password of the account.
+For more information about user privileges, see Privilege types in MySQL mode.$user_name: the username for connecting to the tenant.
+The format for connecting to the tenant through ODP isusername@tenant name#cluster nameorcluster name:tenant name:username.
+The format for connecting to the tenant directly isusername@tenant name.$password: the password for the account.

 For more information about the connection string, see Connect to an OceanBase tenant by using OBClient.